Student Assessment of Instruction

 - A series of three emails will be sent to all students at their USF email address: an initial invitation and two follow up messages.
 Each message will contain a link to the evaluations they are eligible to complete (they can also access the evaluation system from MyUSF during the window of availability.
 The emails will stop when the student has completed their assessments.

-- Students have a two-week window in which to complete the evaluations.
-The open period ends at midnight on the last day of class.
+- Students have a fourteen-day window in which to complete the evaluations.
+The open period ends just before midnight on the last day of class.

 The online assessment contains eight Likert-scale questions.
 The following response options are included: Poor (1), Fair (2), Good (3), Very Good (4), Excellent (5).
 The numerical nature of the response options allows for averages to be calculated.